neelansh15/gitinnit-electron/README.md

 **FULL SOLUTION**:
 In short, every time the music file path updates in state, I copy over the files to a **temporary** folder in appdata!
 IT WORKS!
 Now, file lock issues could exist there too if I try to update the temp with new temp output file, so for that I have appended a random number to the filename (ex: output72653.mp3).
 Even the extension is perfectly copied over :D
 The only drawback is that many garbage output files are left over.
 But no prob the simple issue is to clear the temp output directory on every app restart.
-Done this.
+Done this for each time dashboard is mounted.
 **BONUS**: Somehow the whole component is re-rendering which means the audio duration is updated by itself!
 OMG I thought I would have to do more but this is awesome!

 ## Wrapper **Vedant**